jeffgore00/jg_ts_react_node_project_skeleton/README.md

 - [ ] If you don't intend to deploy this to Heroku:
   - [ ] Delete the `view-prod-logs` npm script
   - [ ] Alter the `src/server/utils/get-server-status.ts` file to use a different method (currently a Heroku-specific environment variable) to get the SHA hash of the currently deployed git commit.
-- [ ] If your app is deployed somewhere other than Heroku,
+- [ ] If your app is deployed somewhere other than Heroku:
-  - [ ] Update the production URLs in `src/shared/config`
+  - [ ] Update the production URL in `src/shared/config/production.json`
   - [ ] Update the production URL in `wdio.conf.ts`.

 ### The final item